ashap5/DcsTrialActivator/README.md

-# Auto-Trial Clicker with Profile and Saving
+# DcsTrialActivator
 ![preview](Thumbnail.png)
-The Auto-Trial Clicker is a Tampermonkey UserScript designed to activate Trials on multiple modules selected by the user automatically on the Digital Combat Simulator (DCS) website.
+The DcsTrialActivator is a Tampermonkey UserScript designed to activate Trials on multiple modules selected by the user automatically on the Digital Combat Simulator (DCS) website.
 This script provides the convenience of automatically triggering trial activations, making it easier to explore various DCS modules.

 # Installation: